 - IRI CoSort for data transformation and reporting

-- IRI RowGen for realistic test data generation
+- IRI RowGen for realistic test data synthesis or subsetting

-- IRI NextForm for database, file and data conversion
+- IRI NextForm for database, file, and data conversion and replication

 - IRI FACT (Fast Extract) for unloading very large databases

-FieldShield data definition files work with all IRI products, and are compatible with AnalytixDS Mapping Manager (AMM) and the Meta Integration Model Bridge (MIMB).
-Their .ddf support means you can quickly leverage the existing metadata in your ETL, BI, and modeling tools for FieldShield and other IRI software.
+FieldShield data definition files work with all IRI products, and are compatible with DataSwitch, erwin (AnalytiX DS) Mapping Manager and the Meta Integration Model Bridge (MIMB).
+Their .ddf data layout file support means you can quickly leverage the existing metadata in your ETL, BI, and modeling tools for FieldShield and other IRI software.